Man-hour

 A man-hour or human-hour is the amount of work performed by the average worker in one hour.
 It is used for estimation of the total amount of uninterrupted labor required to perform a task.
 For example, researching and writing a college paper might require eighty man-hours, while preparing a family banquet from scratch might require ten man-hours.

+The number of man-hours can be increased either by increasing the number of persons working at the same time or increasing the number of hours in work.

 Man-hours exclude the breaks that people generally require from work, e.g. for rest, eating, and other bodily functions.
 They count only pure labor.
 Managers count the man-hours and add break time to estimate the amount of time a task will actually take to complete.
 Thus, while one college course's written paper might require twenty man-hours to carry out, it almost certainly will not get done in twenty consecutive hours.
 Its progress will be interrupted by work for other courses, meals, sleep, and other human necessities.